Cassa-sys/CSC325ClassProject/user_personas/owner.md

 ## Pain Points

 - Search Engine Optimization - Will anyone actually be able to discover the site?
+- Cost - How expensive is the site to host?
+Hopefully free!

 ## How do they interact?